RanitManik/MultiNotes/.github/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies to all project spaces (issues, pull requests, discussions, chat channels, in-person events when representing MultiNotes, etc.).
+This Code of Conduct applies to all project spaces (issues, pull requests, discussions, chat channels, in-person events when representing lucide note, etc.).

 ## Attribution

-This document is adapted from the Contributor Covenant version 2.0 and modified for the MultiNotes project.
+This document is adapted from the Contributor Covenant version 2.0 and modified for the lucide note project.

 For the full Contributor Covenant and translations, see [https://www.contributor-covenant.org](https://www.contributor-covenant.org)